srivatsa-FuLab/simple_modularControl_v1.02/README.md

 ### __<ins>2.
 Write a wrapper for your driver</ins>__

 A wrapper is a class that utilizes the driver function to perform all communication with the device and converts runtime data into an `mc_object` container.
 The driver functions from step#1 are inherited as a static method within the wrapper class definition.

 >__Note:__ If you are using a pre-existing wrapper, please ensure that your new driver is registered as a static method within the wrapper.

-Refer to comments inside the example wrappers for more details.
+&nbsp;

 See below for a outline of a wrapper with a brief description of the methods (this example uses `mcaDAQ.m` which is a wrapper for the DAQ input/output instrument):
-&nbsp;

 ```matlab
 classdef mcaDAQ < mcAxis